-Starting with the work Schock and Miquel [17] and Da Costa et al. [16], much research effort has been devoted to understanding the effects of spacer geometry on fluid dynamics and heat or mass transfer in membrane-based processes involving cross flow in plane or spiral-wound modules.
+Starting with the work of Schock and Miquel [18], Da Costa et al. [17], Li et al. [20], much research effort has been devoted to understanding the effects of spacer geometry on fluid dynamics and heat or mass transfer in membrane-based processes involving cross flow in plane or spiral-wound modules.